SharonWHLing/gtfs_bus_stop_frequency_plotter/README.md

 Demo R Script to extract GTFS data and plot peak-hour bus stop frequencies to JPG graphs, histograms, and Excel tables.

-This is a demo project made in December 2020 to identify "high-frequency" bus routes, i.e. with headways of <= 20 minutes.
+This is a demo project made in December 2020 to identify and visualize "high-frequency" bus routes, i.e. with headways of <= 20 minutes.
 Beta/personal use so expect some bugs.

 ----------------------------------------------------------------